Visiting Barrington Court with your dog

 Where can my dog go?

-If you're out in the parkland, dogs need to be kept on a lead when sheep are about, so that they don’t chase or worry the woolly friends who live there.
+If you're out in the parkland, dogs must be kept on a lead when sheep are about.
+This is to avoid dogs chasing or worrying the resident sheep.
 If cattle are about, dogs should be kept under close control or on a lead.

 Facilities available for my dog